Jon Berti Player Props: Marlins vs. Blue Jays

 Jon Berti At The Plate

-- Berti is hitting .278 with seven doubles, a triple, two home runs and 14 walks.
+- Berti has seven doubles, a triple, two home runs and 14 walks while hitting .274.

-- Berti will look to extend his five-game hitting streak.
-He's batting .450 in his last games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.